Derppening/comp4111-project/README.md

 > :run
 ```

+You should wait for the message `Listening on port[...]` before starting your testing.

 ### Running Custom Applications

 This project contains several other applications which may be useful.
+You may run these via `./gradlew <name>`

 - `runFreshDb`: Same as `run`, but drops and recreates the database.
 - `runFreshTables`: Same as `run`, but drops and recreates all tables.
 - `runDbInit`: Only recreate the database.
 - `runTablesInit`: Only recreate the tables.
 - `runDbDrop`: Only drop the database.

+It is recommended to always run `runFreshDb` or `runFreshTables` to ensure that the database and/or tables are correctly
+created, and that no additional data are present to mess up the test cases.

 ### Running Unit Tests